High-speed rail in Brazil: TAV Campinas/São Paulo/Rio

 The first planned line will link the Brazilian cities of São Paulo and Rio de Janeiro.
-There will be seven stations on the route, including the cities of Campinas, Jundiaí, São José dos Campos, and Aparecida in the State of São Paulo and the cities of Resende, Barra Mansa in the state of State of Rio de Janeiro.
+There will be seven stations on the route, including the cities of Campinas, Jundiaí, São José dos Campos, and Aparecida in the State of São Paulo and the cities of Resende, Barra Mansa in the State of Rio de Janeiro.
 The project will include the main airports of Campinas, São Paulo, and Rio.

-Tickets are estimated to cost R$200 one way.
-A one-way ticket from São Paulo to Rio currently costs between R$52.00 (by bus) to R$72.
-Travel in executive coaches is currently estimated to cost R$60.